ministryofjustice/laa-landing-page/.github/pull_request_template.md

 - [ ] I have taken into account the application runs as 3 replicas in live environments
 - [ ] I have created any relevant documentation for this change
 - [ ] I have a corresponding JIRA ticket for this change
+- [ ] I have added relevant unit & integration tests where applicable

 ---